Skip to content

 pixels.
 The width of a `stroke' in a character is

-around 10 pixels.
-This means, our filter in
+pixels.
+This means, our filter

-proportion to the smallest detail size we want to be able to see, so everything
+the smallest detail size we want to be able to see, so everything

-that is smaller is properly suppressed, yet it retains the details we do want
+smaller is properly suppressed, yet it retains the details we do want

 to keep,